TD Ameritrade vs. Fidelity: A Choice Between User Experience and Commission Fees

 Traders who value quality customer service can choose between TD Ameritrade and Fidelity equally, depending on what exactly they’re looking for.
 If you want a more personal touch, try TD Ameritrade — their physical branches and personal investment assistance offer more customizable trading experiences.
 More modern, online-focused investors might want to favor Fidelity’s many reputable customer service options, however.

 TD Ameritrade is also far more preferable to traders who want the best trading platform for their money.
-While Fidelity’s is perfectly acceptable, TD Ameritrade’s Trade Architect and Thinkorswim platforms are some of the best in the business, and will help informed traders make the most educated decisions they can with their easy-to-use tools.
+While Fidelity’s is perfectly acceptable, TD Ameritrade’s Trade Architect and Thinkorswim platforms are some of the best in the business, and some of the users highlighted that the platform features allow them to make better and faster investment decisions.

 What’s more, TD Ameritrade has the better mobile app, so traders who want to handle their accounts on the go can count on them to provide better, more streamlined information.
 More and more people are relying on apps to perform their trading these days, and the company with the more features-laden platforms tends to win out.

 Overall, both TD Ameritrade and Fidelity are perfectly reputable brokerage companies with a lot to offer their customers.
-With TD Ameritrade, you get better, more varied technology and no minimum deposit, while Fidelity’s international dealings and slightly cheaper trades might attract more active, long-term investors.
+TD Ameritrade offers certain features and services which users can leverage for their needs.
+While Fidelity’s international dealings and slightly cheaper trades might attract more active, long-term investors.

 Conclusion